tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 A `PeerConnection`:

 - MUST listen for data on the given [NetAddress] using an `InboundConnection`
-- MUST sequentially try to connect to one the peer's [NetAddress]es until one succeeds or all fail using an `OutboundConnection`
+- MUST sequentially try to connect to one of the peer's [NetAddress]es until one succeeds or all fail using an `OutboundConnection`
 - MUST immediately reject and dispose of a multipart message not consisting of four parts, as detailed in [MessageEnvelope].
 - MUST construct a [MessageEnvelope] from the multiple parts.
 - MUST pass the constructed [MessageEnvelope] to the message handler.